-- Upon payment of the invoice, the City will send a Rental License Permit to the owner.
+- Once the invoice is paid, the city will send a rental license permit to the property owner.

-- The City will conduct an inspection sometime within the month that the property was scheduled for inspection.
+- The city will conduct an exterior inspection of the property during the scheduled inspection month.

-- The City will notify the appropriate contact person of the inspection results.
+- Inspection results will be sent to the owner or designated contact person.
 If inspectors find deficiencies, the owners will be notified of the need to bring the property up to code.

 To maintain records, the city regularly checks Johnson County tax records for properties that appear to be rental properties.
 Properties that are not already included in the city’s rental database will receive a notice two months before the scheduled inspection date.
 These owners must either contact and inform the city the property is not being offered for rent, or apply for a rental license at which time the city will generate a rental license invoice for the property.